Survey Market Research

 3. Market Survey Duration and Timing

-The duration of the survey will be determined by factors such as the complexity of the project, the type of survey, and the available budget.
-Different times of the day or days of the week will also impact response rates.
+The survey duration will be determined by factors such as the project’s complexity, the type of survey, and the available budget.
+Different times or days of the week will also impact response rates.
 Some survey topics can register high response rates in the morning hours while others will be best left for the weekend.

 4. Market Survey Respondents

 Survey respondents are a critical success factor in any market survey project.
-Getting your survey audience wrong will lead to the wrong information which in turn leads to the wrong business decisions.
+Getting your survey audience wrong will lead to the wrong information, leading to the wrong business decisions.
 There’s a need to identify the demographic and psychographic traits of the respondents your survey is targeting.

 5. Market Survey Questions